SeaRover on Feb 16th 2013 at 6:04:45 PM

 - In Sonic Unleashed, you can buy foodstuffs at various shops, from which Sonic will gain exp while Chip simply comments on what he eats.
 These include melloyam, egg puffs, peaches, oranges, egg candy, tomatoes, and of course, chili dogs.

-- Tomodachi Life features a wide, WIDE variety of different foods in four different categories:
+- Tomodachi Life (as well as its Spiritual Successor, Miitopia) features a wide, WIDE variety of different foods in four different categories:

 - Entrees, such as pork cutlets, pasta pesto, and roast beef.